manisrini/TournamentBracketSUI/README.md

-Are you searching for a package to show your matchups in a heirarchical way?.
-Then you have landed in the right place.
+Are you searching for a package to show your matchups in a heirarchical way 👀?.
+Then you have landed in the right place 👨‍🏭👏.

 <div align="center">
   <img src="BracketImage.jpg" width="500" height="250" >